 But the texture was rich, the colors were girly, and the lining was TDF, so I saw potential.

 Just look at this lining!
 Gorgeous roses with little “Burberry”s scripted in periwinkle:

 Buying on eBay can be tricky, especially since there are usually no returns.
 I suggest always asking the seller for detailed measurements and comparing to your own items before buying.
-For this coat, I made sure that 1. the shoulders were the right width (shoulder alterations are $$$ and difficult), and 2. the sleeves were long enough since this was a kid's coat.
+For this coat, I made sure that 1. the shoulders were the right width (shoulder alterations are $$$ and complex), and 2. the sleeves were long enough since this was a kid’s coat.